-Lithuania's borders are open for travel from some countries, while some domestic restrictions are being re-imposed.
+Lithuania's borders are open for travel from some countries, and domestic restrictions are being lifted.

 Can I travel to Lithuania?